hmc-memsafe-2016f/hmc-memsafe-2016f.github.io/assignments/wk3/index.md

 databases, of course, do fun things with indexing.

-This week's task is actually fairly simple and could be done using iterators from the standard library alone, but for the education experience we'll be doing things our own way (in a style that mirrors the way the standard library is implemented).
+This week's task is actually fairly simple and could be done using iterators from the standard library alone, but for the enhanced educational experience we'll be doing things our own way (in a style that mirrors the way that collections within the standard library are implemented).

 In particular, our design uses the following types: